 served for many years as a senior platform architect at Hyundai Motors where he developed navigation systems for Hyundai and Kai automobiles.
 He holds a Master’s in Computer Graphics & Digital Imaging from Chung Ang University and a Bachelor’s in Civil Engineering from Young Nam University.
 More recently, Sanghun has been developing software for the exploration of culture.
 He currently lives in Toronto Canada.

-Eugene Y. Park
+Eugene Y. (Gene) Park

 Wayne de Fremery